ascholerChemeketa/cs160Reader/_sources/ProgrammingLanguages/AssignmentStatements2.rst

 Believe it or not, computers spend quite a lot of time simply adding one to a value.

+.. pseudo_h4:: Self Check
+    :class: underlined

+.. mchoice:: questionanalog_1
+    :answer_a: x = 6, y = 4
+    :answer_b: x = 6, y = 6
+    :answer_c: x = 4, y = 6
+    :answer_d: x = 4, y = 2
+    :correct: c
+    :feedback_a: x is only assigned to on the first line...
+    :feedback_b: x is only assigned to on the first line...
+    :feedback_c:
+    :feedback_d: x on the right side of the = means get the current value of x

+    What is the result of doing this series of assignments?

+    x = 4

+    y = x + 2

 .. quick_attribution:: VT